X-lab-3D/PANDORA/README.md

 case.model()
 ```

 Note: The user can also input the MHC chain sequence directly, without having to rely on the allele name.
-The argument to provide in this case is `M_chain_seq` for chain Alpha (and `N_chain_seq` for chain beta, only when modelling MHC class II).
-Please note that PANDORA completely ignores the B2-Microglobulin for the modelling.
+The argument to provide in this case is `M_chain_seq` for chain Alpha and either `B2M_seq` for MHC-I or `N_chain_seq` for MHC-II beta chain.

 #### Example 2: Run PANDORA Wrapper on multiple cases (running in parallel on multiple cores)